shivtosh/ensemble-learning/README.md

 # ensemble-learning
+> The dataset has features of recording of vocal sounds of patients.
+These are being analysed in reference to presence or absence of a diagnosis of Parkinsons disease.
 Attribute Information:
 * name - ASCII subject name and recording number
 * MDVP:Fo(Hz) - Average vocal fundamental frequency